Sometimes it feels like the proverbial closet one ‘comes out’ of actually has a revolving door.

 But it is a slow process, and ours is a road that is always going to be less travelled, and therefore less understood.

-I look forward to the day where finally I can slam that closet door shut, knowing I’ll never again need to retreat to Narnia.
+I look forward to the day where finally I can slam that closet door shut, knowing I’ll never again need to retreat there again.